KH-ReFined/KH-ReFined/README.md

 ## Features

 _Features are separated into two categories: "Error/Bug Fix" or "Enhancement".
 They are organized as follows:_
+_The features with a * next to them are not live yet._

 ### All Games